ironsheep/Omega2-GarageDoors-MQTT2HA-Daemon/README.md

 ![Project Maintenance][maintenance-shield]

-A simple Python script to query the Raspberry Pi on which it is running for various configuration and status values which it then reports via via [MQTT](https://projects.eclipse.org/projects/iot.mosquitto) to your [Home Assistant](https://www.home-assistant.io/) installation.
+A simple Python script which is an MQTT sender/listener providing twin switches (left and right garage doors)  via [MQTT](https://projects.eclipse.org/projects/iot.mosquitto) to your [Home Assistant](https://www.home-assistant.io/) installation.

-This script can alse be configured to be run in **daemon mode** continously in the background as a systemd service (or optionally as a script run from cron(1m)).
+This script should be configured to be run in **daemon mode** continously in the background as a systemd service.

 ## Features